Board of Directors

 Brian Yeargain is a CPA partner with the local accounting firm of Little Morris LLP, one of Idaho’s largest tax consulting firms.
 His practice specializes in dealing with tax and consulting services for high net worth individuals and closely held businesses.
 Brian has been with the firm since 1994 and was named a partner in 2004.

 Brian graduated from Boise State University with a Bachelors of Business Administration in May of 1995.
 Since graduating from Boise State, he has been involved in multiple professional, civic and university organizations.
 In 1998, Brian was elected to the Board of Directors for the Boise State University Alumni Association and was the President of that Board of Directors in 2006.
-Brian has also served on the Boise State Foundation Board of Directors, and is currently serving as the Treasurer for the Bronco Athletic Association, on the Boise State University Foundation Audit Committee and the Boise State University Accounting Advisory Board Executive Committee.
+Brian has also served on the Boise State Foundation Board of Director and is currently serving as the Treasurer for the Bronco Athletic Association, on the Boise State University Foundation Audit Committee and the Boise State University Accounting Advisory Board Executive Committee.
 He was also named Alumni of the Year in 2003 by the Beta Alpha Psi Chapter on campus, received the President’s Award from the Boise State Alumni Association in 2001, and received the Boise State Alumni Service Award in 2008.

 Outside of work, he likes to play golf, spend as much time as possible with his wife and five kids, and attend Bronco sporting events.